 Referring people to a credit repair company may have crossed their mind but they haven’t run into one.
 Or, maybe they referred people to a credit repair company, but that company didn’t do a good job or keep them informed.
 This is where you must be on your game.
 What differentiates your company or you from anyone else in the industry?
 I wouldn’t get into it right at this meeting where you just met the real estate agent.
 Again, I would get their info and set up a time to call them, meet them for coffee, or meet them at their office (which is the best opportunity).
 But at some point, you need to impress them.
 What do you do that no one else does?

 Our company has several of what I call “differentiators”.
 What makes us different?
 What makes us better than any other company?
-You should to be able to verbalize your differentiators quickly, and with confidence.
+You should be able to verbalize your differentiators quickly and with confidence.
 And, they should be very impressive.
 Part of discovering how to operate a credit repair business is realizing that you don’t want to be a “me too” in the credit repair industry.

 Teach People How to Give You a Referral